-Coffee Flavored Sugar Cookies are a recipe that is simple enough to be made any day, but the flavors are elegant, subtle, and delicious.
+Coffee Flavored Sugar Cookies are simple enough to be made any day, and the flavors are elegant, subtle, and delicious.

 Looking for a fun and unique twist on the classic sugar cookie?
 Try out these coffee-flavored sugar cookies!